longfangsong/mini-kv/doc/api.md

 ##### Return

 - Next cursor to use, if this value is 0, it means all keys have been scanned.
 - A set of keys.
+In the repl environment, if a key is not a utf-8 string, it will display as `<non-printable>`.

 ##### Error